Hmza-Bilal/Lima/README.md

-# Kilo
+# Lima
- Web Based Online Notes System Implemented In Jav.
+ Web Based Online Notes System Implemented In Java.
+No DAO is used